This page was last updated on 10/15/2020. Please check back frequently for updates.

 Private insurers and other payers have been changing and expanding their coverage policies for telehealth in response to COVID-19.
 ASCO has developed a resource guide to help cancer care providers and patients follow this change.
 This chart will be regularly updated, but we also encourage individuals to independently confirm the coverage details for their respective plans.

-Drug Enforcement Agency (DEA) and FDA Guidance
+Drug Enforcement Agency (DEA) Guidance

 Satellite Hospital/Clinic Locations, Receipt and Use of Controlled Substances.
 DEA has issued two exceptions to regulations for DEA-registered hospital/clinics: 1. the ability to utilize alternate satellite hospital/clinic locations under their current DEA registrations without the need to apply for a separate DEA registration for the alternate site; and 2. distributors can ship controlled substances directly to these alternate satellite hospital/clinic locations that do not have their own DEA registrations (i.e. non-registered).
 These two exceptions are in effect from April 10, 2020, until the public health emergency declared by the Secretary of Health and Human Services (HHS) ends or the DEA specifies an earlier date.